Tennessee Layoffs — February 2018

 |---|---|---|---|---|

-The biggest impact was at Global Personnel Soultions, Inc at its Tennessee facility, reporting 202 affected workers.
-Ebuys, Inc. dba Shoe Metro (She Metro) followed with 172 workers.
+The largest notice was filed by Global Personnel Soultions at its Memphis facility, reporting 202 affected workers.
+Ebuys, Inc. DBA Shoe Metro (She Metro) followed with 172 workers.

-This data points to a easing in workforce disruptions across Tennessee, with filings falling below both recent and year-ago levels.
-The Admin & Support Services sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Tennessee, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Tennessee.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Tennessee WARN notices, browse layoffs by state, or download the full dataset.